WOLF'S DEN

 At what age can piglets be fixed?

 Some vets go by age and others go by size.....our vet goes off a combination of the two.
 In general males need to be 4 weeks or older and weigh at least 2lbs.
 In general females need to be 8 weeks or older and weigh at least 3lbs.
-Some other factors may come into play, these are gereral ages and weights.
+Some other factors may come into play, these are general ages and weights.

 Do I have to have my pigs tusks clipped?

 It is up to you.
 ALL pigs, big, little, miniature, males, and females have tusks.
 If your pig is neutered or spayed the tusks will not grow as thick or long as they would if the pig was left intact.
-Most people have their pig's tusks clipped very low when they are under anestitic for their spay or neuter.
+Most people have their pig's tusks clipped very low when they are under anesthetic for their spay or neuter.
 It is easier and less stressful.
-They will grow back, but very slowly and normally do not purdrude from the mouth as they would if not fixed or clipped.
+They will grow back, but very slowly and normally do not protrude from the mouth as they would if not fixed or clipped.
 Average is 2 to 4 years, if you want, you can have your vet file them down or clip again.

 Can we have the tusks pulled instead of clipped?